 Parents and guardians, please take the time to read through our entire handbook.
 We encourage you to read pertinent portions with your children, such as the mission statement, dress code, and honor code.
 Please note that we revise and improve the handbook annually, so re-reading is important for returning families as well as new.
 The following pages clarify many of the essential details that a family must understand to participate fully in our community.
 In effect, knowing the handbook helps your family to join the larger Academy family as we share common values and expectations of one another.
-When you have finished reading the handbook, complete the mandatory signature page via DocuSign no later than the first week of school.

 The center of our school is the classroom and the Socratic dialogue between the teacher and the student.
 Yet our community would be incomplete if the partnership between the Academy and each family stopped at the classroom door.
-As such, I urge every parent, student, and teacher to become wholeheartedly involved in at least one Academy activity outside of the classroom each year.
+As such, I urge every parent, student, and teacher to become wholeheartedly involved in at least one Academy activity.
 For a parent, this might mean joining the Parent Service Organization or volunteering at the reception desk; for a teacher, coaching a sport or organizing a club; and for a student, playing a sport or being a leader in an extracurricular arena.
 Through work and friendship, let's continue to build up each other's spirits and develop our community.